Fallin' (Alicia Keys song): Music and lyrics

 "Fallin" was written and produced solely by Alicia Keys for her debut album Songs in A Minor.
 When asked about the lyrical background for the song, Keys told Billboard: "I wanted to write a song for someone who was 10 or 12 years old – like a young Michael Jackson.
 Even though he was young, he was singing some deep stuff back then.
 [The song] is about the ins and outs of a relationship.
 Sometimes, you're completely head-over-heels in love with someone, and sometimes you can't stand that person.
 You fall in and out, sometimes it goes back and forth, and that's just what relationships are about."

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Fallin" is set in 12/8 time with a "free" tempo of 60 beats per minute.
 It is composed in the key of E minor, with Keys's vocal range spanning from the low-note of B_{3} to the high-note of E_{5}.
 The song has a basic chord progression of Em–Bm_{7}–Em–Bm_{7} as it follows a "moderate blues tempo" throughout the chorus of the song.

+The underlying piano motif in "Fallin'" strongly resembles the repeating piano riff in James Brown's 1966 single "It's a Man's Man's Man's World".